neuro-ml/imops/README.md

 | `binary_closing`  | &check; | &check; | &cross; |
 | `binary_opening`  | &check; | &check; | &cross; |
 | `center_of_mass`  | &check; | &check; | &cross; |

-# How fast is it?

-We use [`airspeed velocity`](https://asv.readthedocs.io/en/stable/) to benchmark our code.
-All results are available [here](https://neuro-ml.github.io/imops/benchmarks/).

 # Acknowledgements